 At CLPE we believe poetry is a fundamental element in the development of children’s literacy and we build poetry into all that we do.

-We provide a free website - Poetryline - which is packed with resources to support and enhance the teaching of poetry in primary schools - there are teaching sequences, videos of poets reading and talking about their work, examples of practice and hundreds of poems to inspire and enthuse budding poets.
+Our free website Poetryline is packed with resources to support and enhance the teaching of poetry in primary schools - there are teaching sequences, videos of poets reading and talking about their work, examples of practice and hundreds of poems to inspire and enthuse budding poets.

 This year we launched a new Arts Council funded 5 day poetry course for teachers with poets Roger McGough, Valerie Bloom, Sarah Crossan, AF Harrold and anthologist Allie Esiri.
 Register your interest for Power of Poetry 2017-2018 here